marienams/CWC-Prototype3/README.md

 Use space bar to jump over obstacles.

 <b>GAME FEATURES</b>
-Player controls, changing background and environment.
+Player controls, changing background and environment, animation, Sound and particle effects

 <b>SCRIPTING HIGHLIGHTS</b>
-Basic moveLeft and moveRight scripts, Rigidbody.physics change for the jump, getKey for user control, working with tags for collission detection.
+moveLeft and moveRight scripts, Rigidbody.physics change for the jump, getKey for user control, working with tags for collission detection.

 <b>WHAT TO DO NEXT</b>
-Basic animation, Sound and particle effects, User Interface, power-ups for player, new levels.
+ User Interface, power-ups for player, new levels.